So you want to publish a book, but you don’t want to write it yourself… then it’s time to start looking for a ghost writer.

 5. Can you see their past work?

 A good ghost writer will be able to provide you with examples of other books they’ve written.
-And, if they have specialised in writing the type of book you want to write, this will give you a very good idea of what they will be able to produce for you.
+And, if they have specialized in writing the type of book you want to write, this will give you a very good idea of what they will be able to produce for you.

 If you are speaking to a new ghost writer who doesn’t have any examples to share yet, or an experienced ghost writer who is unable to reveal the identities of their clients (often signing a non-disclosure agreement can get around this), look for other samples of their writing.
 Do they have a blog?
 Have they written a book in their own name?
 All of this will help you figure out if they are a match for you and your book.